 As a leader, you’re in a great position to provide your team with accountability for their good habits, and this accountability can go a long way in improving your team’s work.
 By providing them with comprehensive resources that promote adopting healthy habits, you can create a work culture that prioritizes health.

-Providing habit-building training gives your team critical tools to change their behaviors, set goals, and achieve them successfully.
+Providing habit-building training or technology, like a habit-tracking app, gives your team critical tools to change their behaviors, set goals, and achieve them successfully.

 Corporate wellness programs also provide your organization with a high return on investment.
 A key component of employee wellness is prevention, and by teaching your team members to avoid habits that could contribute to poor health or burnout, you can help them to optimize their focus and productivity.
 Other programs around energy management and wellness, such as stress management, sleep optimization, and work-life harmony, empower your people to become the best versions of themselves they can be.